microsoft/PowerToys/README.md

 ### Installer

  - Refactored the Monaco dependency inclusion.
 What to install is now being generated automatically.
-Thanks [@Aaron-Junker](https://github.com/Aaron-Junker)!
  - Removed hardlinks and simplified the installer files, now that many utilities use the same paths.

 ### Mouse Highlighter